cirosantilli/nodejs-cheat/README.md

 - `dependencies` are installed both when `npm install` from package root and `napm install package`.
 - `devDependencies` are only installed in the former case.

+As explained in `npm help folders`:

+- Local install (default): puts stuff in `./node_modules` of the current package root.
+- Global install (with -g): puts stuff in `/usr/local` or wherever node is installed.
+- Install it locally if you´re going to `require()` it.
+- Install it globally if you´re going to run it on the command line.
+- If you need both, then install it in both places, or use npm link.

 Run package's start script if one was given (TODO how):

     npm start